 Bernhard Epassi was a friendly and outgoing fifteen-year-old when he arrived in Germany in 1896.
 He came from Kribi on the coast of Cameroon, a territory that had been a German colony for just over a decade.
 He was one of over 100 performers, mostly from the German colonies, who were recruited for a “people show” (Völkerschau) included in the “First German Colonial Exhibition” in Treptow Park.
 After the exhibition ended, Epassi was one of a small number of men who decided to stay behind to take part in an apprenticeship program.
 Organizers hoped to train apprentices in skills they could take back with them to their homelands, but many of the students were just as interested in learning more about Germany.
 A few of them even decided to settle in Germany permanently, and Epassi might have done so as well were it not for his conflict with an authoritarian and dismissive mentor, Bruno Antelmann.
 Epassi’s distaste for Antelmann’s strict tutelage and the degrading work he was required to do ultimately led him to run away and try to support himself.
-His relationships with workers and, especially with white German girls, raised fears among sponsors and colonial authorities that he might challenge racial and class hierarchies in Germany and in Cameroon, so they deported him in 1901.
+His relationships with workers and, most especially, with white German girls raised fears among sponsors and colonial authorities that he might challenge racial and class hierarchies in Germany and in Cameroon, so they deported him in 1901.
 His uncertain legal status as a colonial subject in the metropole made him vulnerable and meant that he could not challenge the decision.

 In contrast to the critical picture we get from these authorities, the interview excerpted below gives a sense of Epassi’s personality, his hopes, and some of the challenges of being a Black colonial subject in Germany.
 It is a rare source that gives us something close to direct insight into the experiences of colonial migrants in this era, not the least of which was their continuing links to relatives and friends in the land of their origin.
 It also shows us how a supporter like the author could portray Epassi’s individuality in a sympathetic way even while reinforcing the public’s fascination with his racial otherness.